Russia offers passports to east Ukraine, president-elect decries 'aggressor state'

 The United States, the European Union and Russia will be closely watching Zelenskiy’s foreign policy pronouncements to see if and how he might try to end the conflict.

-Zelenskiy has pledged to keep Ukraine on a pro-Western course while sounding less emphatic than his predecessor Poroshenko about possible plans for the country of 42 million people to one day join the EU or NATO.
+Zelenskiy has pledged to keep Ukraine on a pro-Western course while sounding less emphatic than Poroshenko about possible plans for the country of 42 million people to join the EU or NATO one day.

 The head of Poroshenko’s security council said Russia’s move was intended to give Moscow legal cover for deploying troops to eastern Ukraine on the pretext of protecting Russian citizens.